 |Patna – Guwahati (Bihar, West Bengal, Assam)||850 km||0 km||TBD||Proposed under National Rail Plan||TBD|

 |Amritsar – Pathankot – Jammu (Punjab, Jammu UT)||190 km||0 km||TBD||Proposed under National Rail Plan||TBD|

 India’s high speed rail corridors are planned to run along major expressways, national highways, greenfield areas, and may pass through arterial roads of the intermediate city road network for high speed rail connectivity between different cities along the corridor.

 Alignments displayed below are purely indicative just to give an idea of how the lines might look like.

-Page last updated: January 9, 2021.
-Have a question or spot an issue?
+Page last updated: April 12, 2021.
+Have a question or spot an error?
 Let me know here.